- Our Focus

 Innovation in sight

-Novartis Ophthalmology is reimagining the treatment and prevention of visual impairment and blindness.
-By working to push the boundaries of medicine and technology, we aim to develop life-changing gene therapies, next-generation pharmaceuticals, and transformative technologies for diseases and conditions spanning every area of eye disease, from the front to the back of the eye.
+Novartis is reimagining the treatment and prevention of visual impairment and blindness.
+We aim to develop life-changing pharmaceuticals and transformative technologies for diseases and conditions from front to back of the eye.

 A bold vision for eye care